 Per Texas law, the maximum allowable LTV and combined LTV for any Texas Section 50(a)(6) loan is 80%, notwithstanding any conflicting provisions of this Guide or any specific DU recommendation or finding.
 HELOC subordinate financing is not permitted, hence a maximum HCLTV ratio is not applicable.

 Texas Section 50(a)(6) loans are eligible for the reduced documentation requirements recommended by DU, provided that all other terms and conditions described herein for Texas Section 50(a)(6) loans shall apply.

 For a Texas Section 50(a)(6) loan that represents the refinance of a prior Texas Section 50(a)(6) loan, the borrower must requalify even if the lender is currently servicing the existing loan that is being refinanced.

 Manually underwritten Texas Section 50(a)(6) loans are subject to minimum credit score requirements per the Selling Guide, based on the transaction as either a cash-out refinance or a limited cash-out refinance, as applicable.

 Note: Texas Section 50(a)(6) loans are eligible for refinance under DU Refi Plus and Refi Plus.
 See B5-5.2-01, DU Refi Plus and Refi Plus Eligibility.

-Lenders must obtain a new full appraisal, including both interior and exterior inspections, to determine current value on either Uniform Residential Appraisal Report (Form 1004), Manufactured Home Appraisal Report (Form 1004C) or Individual Condominium Unit Appraisal Report (Form 1073), even if DU recommends a different property valuation method or a PIW.
+Lenders must obtain a new full appraisal, including both interior and exterior inspections, to determine current value on either Uniform Residential Appraisal Report (Form 1004), Manufactured Home Appraisal Report (Form 1004C) or Individual Condominium Unit Appraisal Report (Form 1073), even if DU recommends a different property valuation method or an appraisal waiver.
 The appraisal must be attached to the written acknowledgment of fair value.

 The appraisal for the property and the acknowledgment of fair market value must not include any property other than the homestead.